Judge: United States

 Judges in certain jurisdictions, such as New York and New Jersey, who deal with guardianships, trusts and estates are known as "surrogates".

-A senior judge, in US practice, is a retired judge who handles selected cases for a governmental entity while in retirement, on a part-time basis.
+A senior judge, in American practice, is a retired judge who handles selected cases for a governmental entity while in retirement, on a part-time basis.

-Subordinate or inferior jurisdiction judges in US legal practice are sometimes called magistrates, although in the federal court of the United States, they are called magistrate judges.
-Subordinate judges in US legal practice who are appointed on a case-by-case basis, particularly in cases where a great deal of detailed and tedious evidence must be reviewed, are often called "masters" or "special masters" and have authority in a particular case often determined on a case-by-case basis.
+Subordinate or inferior jurisdiction judges in American legal practice are sometimes called magistrates, although in the federal judiciary of the United States, they are called magistrate judges.
+Subordinate judges in American legal practice who are appointed on an ad hoc case-by-case basis, particularly in cases where a great deal of detailed and tedious evidence must be reviewed, are often called "masters" or "special masters".

 Judges of courts of specialized jurisdiction (such as bankruptcy courts or juvenile courts) were sometimes known officially as "referees", but the use of this title is in decline.
 Judges sitting in courts of equity in common law systems (such as judges in the equity courts of Delaware) are called "chancellors".

-Individuals with judicial responsibilities who report to an executive branch official, rather than being a part of the judiciary, are often called "administrative law judges" in US practice.
-They were previously known as hearing examiners.
+Individuals with judicial responsibilities who report to an executive branch official, rather than being a part of the judiciary, are often called "administrative law judges" (ALJs) in American practice.
+Historically, such officials were previously known as hearing examiners or referees before American English settled on the ALJ title.
 They commonly make initial determinations regarding matters such as workers' compensation, eligibility for government benefits, regulatory matters, and immigration determinations.

 Judges who derive their authority from a contractual agreement of the parties to a dispute, rather than a governmental body, are called arbitrators.
 They typically do not receive the honorific forms of address nor do they bear the symbolic trappings of a publicly appointed judge.
 However, it is now common for many retired judges to serve as arbitrators, and they will often write their names as if they were still judges, with the parenthetical "(Ret.)" for "Retired".

 Unlike many civil law countries which have some courts on which panels of judges with nearly equal status composed of both legally trained professional judges and lay judges who lack legal training and are not career judges, the United States legal system (like most Anglo-American legal systems) makes a clear distinction between professional judges and laypeople involved in deciding a case who are jurors who are part of a jury.
-Most but not all US judges have professional credentials as lawyers.
-Non-lawyer judges in the United States are often elected, and are typically either justices of the peace or part-time judges in rural limited jurisdiction courts.
+Most but not all American judges have professional credentials as lawyers.
+Non-lawyer judges in the United States are often elected and are typically either justices of the peace or part-time judges in rural limited jurisdiction courts.
 A non-lawyer judge typically has the same rights and responsibilities as a lawyer who is a judge holding the same office and is addressed in the same manner.